 The "Continuity" section of the form should be filled in by staff on the white form that has been filed, if the items are being handed over and taken away from the premises.
-It should be signed by whoever is accepting responsibility, the reason they are taking it, and signed by at least one witness police.
-The pink form will then be signed by the police and placed on file.)
+It should be signed by whoever is accepting responsibility, the reason they are taking it, and signed by at least one witness (the only time the "Continuity" section will be filled in on the pink form is when the bag is opened by police.
+The pink form will then be signed by the police and placed on file).